SAP-samples/partner-reference-application/Tutorials/43-Multi-Tenancy-Features-Observability.md

     }
     ```

-> Note: The OpenTelemetry modules to export [metrics](https://www.npmjs.com/package/@opentelemetry/exporter-metrics-otlp-grpc) and [traces](https://www.npmjs.com/package/@opentelemetry/exporter-trace-otlp-grpc) as well as the [CAP Telemetry feature](https://cap.cloud.sap/docs/plugins/#telemetry) are (as of June 2024) still in beta phase.
+> Note: The OpenTelemetry modules that export [metrics](https://www.npmjs.com/package/@opentelemetry/exporter-metrics-otlp-grpc) and [traces](https://www.npmjs.com/package/@opentelemetry/exporter-trace-otlp-grpc), as well as the [CAP Telemetry feature](https://cap.cloud.sap/docs/plugins/#telemetry), are (as of June 2024) still in beta phase.
 New releases may include breaking changes.

 4. Build and deploy the multi-tenant application to the provider SAP BTP subaccount.